 Creation –Before there was existence, there was nothing.
-From this the Creator made Chaos – a place of life and tumultuous energy, ever changing, ever shifting; and the Void – a realm of ultimate order, pristine, cold and empty; the ultimate epitomy of Law.
+From this the Creator made Chaos, known also as Limbo – a nothing-place of life and tumultuous energy, ever changing, ever shifting; and the Void – a realm of ultimate order, pristine, cold and empty; the ultimate epitomy of Law.
 Using the essence of these polar opposites a new place was made where Law and Chaos complimented each other to create a realm that could sustain life and here the Universe in all its entirety began.
 Beyond good and evil, the Balance between law and chaos allows existence to, well, exist!
 Both the Void and Chaos still exist beyond this ‘Reality’ but are unattainable, separated by the Veil.

 The magic used by the gods in the battles fought, along with that of the fallen moon, were actually all of the same form of magic, just different parts of the wide-ranging spectrum.
 In order to survive, some of the creatures on Tymaera learned how to use this magic and embraced it.
 It was far more unpredictable and volatile than Elemental magic but did not rely on the intercession of the Oracles to perform.
 So some races found ways to tap into this new resource.